JetBrains/teamcity-documentation/topics/reporting-test-metadata.md

 * `value` (mandatory) contains the metadata value associated with the test.
 The max value length is 1024.
 * `type` (optional) defaults to text unless otherwise specified.
 The type affects how metadata is stored and how its value is shown in the TeamCity UI.

-If the format of the service message is incorrect, a corresponding note about it is written into build log.The types of data which can be recognised by TeamCity are as follows:
+If the format of the service message is incorrect, a corresponding note about it is written into build log.

+The types of data which can be recognised by TeamCity are as follows:

 ### Numbers